“…low level of … orders … in this difficult economy

 I never saw one the “revival” St. Charles kitchens in person, although they sure looked nice online.
 They certainly seem to have been marketed to the high-end consumer.
 When, a few years ago I asked Viking for pricing, they could not give it to me — prices were not even published.

 Now that the brand is being sunsetted by Viking, we’re starting to get some clearer indications of how expensive they were, as dealers list their display models for sale.
-Currently, this set of seven kitchen dealer showroom cabinets is for sale for $8,950.
+One set of seven kitchen dealer showroom cabinets spotted was for sale for $8,950.
 Moreover, the dealer says the MSRP retail price was $23,000.
 That’s more than $3,000 per cabinet.
 Another showroom display, spotted by participants on our Forum, indicated a similar, hefty retail price: $48,300 for 14 cabinets, which averages $3,400 per cabinet.
 Again – these are full-retail prices; the price as sold by dealers may have been discounted.
 For example, I recall that on the (now defunct) Forum, we had another commenter say she’d been quoted around $800 for a 36″ base cabinet.

 Even so, I’m not saying this pricing was crazy or anything: I bet for sure, that for Viking, manufacturing steel kitchen cabinets and also maintaining a dealer infrastructure was very costly.
 Buyers would have been very high end — this market would have demanded custom sizes, features and service to the nth degree.
 I really think that selling kitchen cabinets and selling stoves must be vastly different: The stoves and appliances are almost like commodities at this point; the kitchens, on the other hand, are “high touch” custom.
 Very labor intensive to deal with.
 And we are talking: Powder coated steel.
 I am sure that must cost much more than wood, MDF and particle board — key components in wood kitchen cabinets.